abdullahalzubaer/Some-Useful-Functions/README.md

 #### Splitting a df into train and test split only

+:heavy_exclamation_mark: When you are saving the df using pickle then you need to have the same pandas version to unpickle it.
+For example I was saving a df in jupyterhub that is from the uni passau and then I tried to unpickle it locally, it did not work because the pandas version were not same.

 ```python

 '''
 Splitting the arguments_df that has everything to train test split
 '''

 # Reference: https://stackoverflow.com/a/42932524/12946268